hhvm/hh-apidoc/README.md

 ## Project status

+This is derived from docs.hhvm.com's documentation generator, and has been in use there for several months.

-This is an early preview; work is needed on output format (prettiness), usability, and functionality.
-See [the issues](https://github.com/hhvm/hh-apidoc/issues) to get started.
+As a standalone project, it is immature, and an early preview; work is needed on output format (prettiness), usability, and functionality. ee [the issues](https://github.com/hhvm/hh-apidoc/issues) to get started.
 We [welcome contributions](CONTRIBUTING.md).

 ## Installing hh-apidoc